dbb789/Infuse/README.md

  - No requirement to use base classes - other existing frameworks already require that certain components extend base classes, so this avoids a potential incompatibility.
 This also avoids forcing the use of base classes where a dependency on Infuse would otherwise be unnecessary.

+## Implementation

+Infuse is at it's core a very simple dependency injection system - that is, it stores a set of registered services within a container/context, and passes these services to components that require them.

+However unlike a 'traditional' dependency injection system, Infuse has to handle the scenarios where dependencies can randomly come in and out of existence within the Unity scene hierarchy.
+Given that this isn't the behaviour we'd normally expect to be able to handle with a regular constructor/destructor pair, new terminology is assigned to these events;

+- OnInfuse - This is when an object can be started as all of it's required dependencies have come available.
+- OnDefuse - This is when an object has to be stopped as one or more of it's required dependencies are no longer available.

+Given that it's quite common for an object to be destroyed or deactivated and then later instantiated or activated at some point in the future, a dependant object can be restarted as a result of ```OnDefuse()``` then ```OnInfuse()``` calls.
+This gives us the option to modify a scene at will without risking throwing exceptions as a result of dangling and/or invalid references.

 ## Basic Usage Example

 ```csharp